youhavethewrong/league-stats-backend/README.md

 # League Stats Backend
-A backend service that proxies and caches results from the League of Legends esports API.
+A backend service that caches and serves results from the League of Legends esports API.

 ## Routes
 These are the routes currently supported by this service.